CaskAle/summit-pi-project/summit-pi.md

 8. If your device is the only Raspberry Pi on the network (for instance, if you are [using your phone as a hotspot](#mobile-phone-hotspot)) you should now be able to connect to it, via ssh, over the network from a laptop, that is also connected to the same network.
 Open a terminal on your laptop and enter:
 `ssh pi@raspberrypi.local`

 9. There is a Raspberry Pi configuration tool called [raspi-config](https://www.raspberrypi.org/documentation/configuration/raspi-config.md).
 Many elements of the device can be configured via this tool.
 At the very minimum, you should set a [unique hostname](#set-a-unique-hostname), your timezone, your locale, your keyboard, and change the password.
-Be sure to run the tool as root with:  `sudo raspi-config`.
+Be sure to run the tool as root with the **sudo** command: `sudo raspi-config`.
 When you exit the config program, if you made changes, you will be asked if you wish to reboot.
 Be sure to say yes so that all your changes are activated.

 10. At this point, you should have a configured Raspberry Pi that you can use for the assigned exercices.
 You can connect to your Pi using ssh with its new hostname using the command: `ssh pi@<my-pi-hostname>.local`.
 This will also connect you using the default userid on the the Pi (pi) so you will also need to enter the password for the pi user.
 The default password for the user pi is `raspberry`.
 If you did not create a unique password when you set up the device, you can do so at any time by using the `passwd` command from a terminal.